prashantapal/customer-monthly-balance/rest-app-layer/README.md

 ### rest-app-layer

 This is the rest layer or business layer of the <b>customer-monthly-balance</b> application.
 This module calculates customer balances, transactions, cumulative balances etc and sends them to the UI layer.
 This module is a springboot microservice.
-This module talks with rest module to fetch customer balances and shows in UI.

 ### Setup Development Environment